 In 2013 the Isle of Mull Ice Cream parlour opened in (whisper it) the converted public toilets on the main street.
 Try the whisky and marmalade flavour — proper ice cream.
 Delicious.

 The Galleon Grill is as good for meat as Café Fish is for seafood, smallish and friendly (ph 01688 301 117).
 In 2019 it too was up for sale so things may change.

 An Tobar, the arts venue and excellent café up the hill, is definitely worth a visit, but normally closes at 5pm.
 It is in a converted school above the main street on Argyll Terrace with great views and outside tables, one of which has been created to look like one half of a small wooden boat (ph 01688 302 211).
 There are all sorts of activities there — music, art classes, a gallery and so on.
-And they do a pre Mull Theatre dinner, and then taxi you to the show.
+And they do a pre Mull Theatre dinner, and then get a taxi to the show.

 The Mull museum on the main drag is small, charming and interesting.
 Show your children the tawse to remind them what it was like in the (good?) old days.
-The thongs of a whip in English, the tawse - if you don't know - is a strip of leather to beat naughty children over the palm of the hand, in front of the class, only outlawed as late as 1987 (I was merely beaten across the buttocks with a gymn shoe).
-And check out the story of the Neptune, the Canadian sailing ship which landed up off Ardnamurchan instead of in Newfoundland, have a look at the bits of Dakota aeroplane, and so on.
+The thongs of a whip in English, the tawse — if you don't know — is a strip of leather to beat naughty children over the palm of the hand, in front of the class, only outlawed as late as 1987 (I was merely beaten across the buttocks with a gymn shoe).
+And check out the story of the Neptune, the Canadian sailing ship which landed up off Ardnamurchan instead of Newfoundland, have a look at the bits of Dakota aeroplane, and so on.
 Brood on the map of shipwrecks round Mull.
 Check out the 'Terror of Tobermory'.